 Every decision can lead to a different conclusion.
 Players can test different strategies and theories to outlast the Xenomorph in pursuit of victory!

 The idea for Alien: Blackout came from when Senior D3 Go Producer Josh Austin watched Alien Covenant.
 At the end of the film when David is controlling the ship’s doors through the cameras trapping the xenomorph, it gave him the idea for the game.
 Developer Rival Games also had a similar idea and Rival had been talking to Fox about it.
 Fox then approached D3 Go to publish it.
-The game’s assets were built from the ground up but the developers used Alien and Alien Isolation as reference.
-Andrea Deck who voiced Amanda Ripley in Alien Isolation also signed on to voice the character in Alien: Blackout too.
+The game’s assets were built from the ground up but the developers used Alien and Alien Isolation as references.
+Andrea Deck who voiced Amanda Ripley in Alien Isolation also signed on to voice the character in Alien: Blackout.
 The game took less than a year to make from pre-production to post.

 Alien: Blackout Screenshots